wattrg/afmc2024_presentation/main.typ

     - Leave the details of the parallelism to the experts, and we'll write the physics
   - Code design and memory access patterns had a larger impact on performance than overhead from abstractions
-  - Kokkos seems to be a good option for performance portable code ]
+  - Kokkos seems to be a good option for performance portable code
+  - But maybe one of the others is better?
+]